-In order to better understand the complex needs of individuals who sustain a traumatic SCI, the Rick Hansen Spinal Cord Injury Registry (RHSCIR) was created from the vision of two men: Canadian icon and Paralympian Rick Hansen and renowned spine surgeon and researcher, Dr. Marcel Dvorak.
-With 30 participating facilities in major Canadian cities, RHSCIR includes more than 7,594 participants making it the largest database that tracks the experiences of individuals living with traumatic SCI in Canada.
+In order to better understand the complex needs of individuals who sustain a traumatic SCI, the Rick Hansen Spinal Cord Injury Registry (RHSCIR) was created from the vision of two men: Canadian icon and Paralympian Rick Hansen, and renowned spine surgeon and researcher, Dr. Marcel Dvorak.
+With 30 participating facilities in major Canadian cities, RHSCIR includes more than 7,800 participants, making it the largest database that tracks the experiences of individuals living with traumatic SCI in Canada.

-RHSCIR is a prospective observational study that collects clinical and demographic data from Canadian acute and rehabilitation hospitals specializing in SCI care and treatment and information from individuals with SCI throughout their lifetime after integrating back into the community.
-RHSCIR has international collaborations with hospitals in New Zealand, China and Israel, marking its turn as a truly global endeavor.
+RHSCIR is a prospective observational study that collects clinical and demographic data from Canadian acute and rehabilitation hospitals specializing in SCI care and treatment.
+Information from individuals with SCI is also collected during their hospital stay and throughout their lifetime after integrating back into the community.